List of Status Quo members: Rossi, Parfitt, Bown and Edwards (1985-2016)

-In 2013 and 14, the aforementioned "Frantic Four" reunion tour took place, with the Rossi-Lancaster-Coghlan-Parfitt lineup reuniting for a UK tour (separate to the main band).
-Two live albums came of the tour: The Frantic Four Reunion (2013) and The Frantic Four's Final Fling.
+In 2013 and 2014, the aforementioned "Frantic Four" reunion tour took place, with the Rossi-Lancaster-Coghlan-Parfitt line-up reuniting for a UK tour (separate to the main band).
+Four live albums came of the tour: The Frantic Four Reunion – Live at the O2 Academy Glasgow, The Frantic Four Reunion – Live at Hammersmith Apollo, The Frantic Four Reunion – Live at Wembley Arena (all 2013) and The Frantic Four's Final Fling – Live at the Dublin O2 Arena (2014).

-With Cave, the group released their first acoustic album, Aquostic (Stripped Bare) in 2014, as well as a live acoustic album, Aquostic (Live at the Roundhouse) (2015).
-In 2016 they released the acoustic successor Aquostic II (That's a Fact!).
+With Cave, the group released their first acoustic album, Aquostic – Stripped Bare in 2014, as well as a live acoustic album, Aquostic – Live at the Roundhouse (2015).
+In 2016 they released the acoustic successor Aquostic II – That's a Fact!.

 After a concert in Antalya, Turkey on 14 June 2016, Parfitt suffered a heart attack and was hospitalised, and retired from touring.
-For the remainder of the then-ongoing "Last of the Electrics" tour, Parfitt would be replaced by Edwards' son, Freddie, except for dates in July 2016 in Edinburgh and Belgium, Irish guitarist Richie Malone would fill in for Parfitt.
-Malone was a fan of the band, and Parfitt in particular, and had become a personal friend of them after meeting them backstage a number of times.
+For the remainder of the then-ongoing "Last of the Electrics" tour, Parfitt was replaced by Edwards' son, Freddie, except for dates in July 2016 in Edinburgh and Belgium, Irish guitarist Richie Malone filled in for Parfitt.
+Malone was a fan of the band, and Parfitt in particular, and had met them backstage a number of times.

 Rossi, Bown, Edwards, Cave and Malone (2016-present)

 Parfitt died on 24 December 2016, bringing an end to an almost 50-year partnership between himself and Rossi.
-Malone was announced as Parfitt's permanent replacement on the band's website, and would tour with them for the remainder of their "Last of the Electrics" tour.
-The Rossi-Bown-Edwards-Cave-Malone lineup has thus far released three live albums: The Last Night of the Electrics (2017), Down Down & Dirty at Wacken (2018) and Down Down & Dignified at the Royal Albert Hall (2018).
-They released their latest album Backbone on 6 September 2019.
+Malone was announced as Parfitt's permanent replacement on the band's website, and toured with them for the remainder of their "Last of the Electrics" tour.
+The Rossi-Bown-Edwards-Cave-Malone line-up has thus far released three live albums, The Last Night of the Electrics (2017), Down Down & Dignified at the Royal Albert Hall (2018) and Down Down & Dirty at Wacken (2018), and one studio album Backbone (2019).